eugenio-guarino/aria-minecraft-server-iac/windows_instructions.md

 # Windows Setup Guide

-1. **Install Minecraft Launcher**
-    - Download the Official Minecraft Launcher from the [Microsoft Store](https://www.microsoft.com/store/productId/9NXP44L49SHJ).
-    - Open the Minecraft launcher and set it up.
-You may log in with your Microsoft account if you wish.

-2. **Alternative: Download Sklauncher**
+1. **Download and Install Sklauncher**
    - Download Sk Launcher from [here](https://skmedix.pl/)

-3. **Install Minecraft Forge**
+2. **Install Minecraft Forge**
    - Minecraft Forge is required to play on the server.
 Follow these steps:
-     - Download Minecraft Forge from [here](https://storage.googleapis.com/aria-server-files/forge-1.19.2-43.2.0-installer.jar).
+     - Download Minecraft Forge from [here](https://github.com/eugenio-guarino/aria-minecraft-server-files/raw/main/forge-1.19.2-43.2.0-installer.jar).
      - After the download is complete, open the downloaded .jar file.
 Ensure that you have Java installed on your PC.
      - Select "install client" and proceed with the installation.

-4. **Install Mods**
+3. **Install Mods**
    - Press Win + R and type %appdata%
    - Go to .minecraft folder and create a folder called **mods** if there isn't already one.
-   - Download the mods archive from [here](https://storage.googleapis.com/aria-server-files/mods.zip).
+   - Download the mods archives from [here](https://github.com/eugenio-guarino/aria-minecraft-server-files/raw/main/mods-1.zip) and [here](https://github.com/eugenio-guarino/aria-minecraft-server-files/raw/main/mods-2.zip) (You need to download both).
-   - Extract the contents of the archive into the mods directory of your Forge installation.
+   - Extract the contents of the archives into the mods directory of your Forge installation: press windows button + R, type %appdata%, press enter, locate and open the ".minecraft" directory and create a folder called "mods" if it isn't already there.
-   - Press Play.
-This will install the mods.
+   - Open your installed launcher, select the Forge profile that you installed and press play.

-5. **Connect to the Server**
+4. **Connect to the Server**
-   - Download the server activator from [here](https://storage.googleapis.com/aria-server-files/aria-launcher.exe).
+   - Download the server activator from [here](https://github.com/eugenio-guarino/aria-minecraft-server-files/raw/main/aria-launcher.exe).
    - Ignore any warning messages, download the application, and run it.
    - Enter the secret code, which you can find pinned in the Telegram group.
    - Press the "Start up server" button.